OpenAgenda/oa-public/CONTRIBUTING.md

 ## Release workflow

-The publication can be summarized in two steps:
+The publication can be summarized in three steps:
 - we mark the versions to create during the next release (`yarn version <strategy>`)
 - `yarn release` to prepare and publish everything
+- `git push && git push --tags`

 For the example we modified mails, which is used by cibul-node.